Conv-AI/RPM-Lipsync/README.md

 ### Prerequisites

 Make sure you have Node.js and npm installed on your machine.
+Also make sure the _Ready Player Me character has Morphs enabled._ Documentation Link : https://docs.readyplayer.me/ready-player-me/api-reference/rest-api/avatars/get-3d-avatars#examples-7

 ### Installation